 The next step was to create a way to invite our Gr8 friends.
 I had recently taken a class to learn to make an interactive card.
 While attending this fun class, I was thinking how perfect this card would be to use as an invitation.
 And so I did!

 I have always loved the clay model of friends in a circle with their arms around each other.
 To present with the paper invitation I went online to find one with eight people in a circle.
 The meaning of the “Circle of Friends” was the perfect representation of the evening.

 Dropped off at the homes a week before the dinner, each couple opened their door to find the invitation and this “Circle of Friends” with a (battery powered) candle.

-I decided that I would incorporate as many photos as I could gather from the past 16 years of Gr8 dinners and include them both on the invitation and in the decorations that evening.
+I decided that I would incorporate as many photos as I could gather from our years together and include them both on the invitation and in the decorations that evening.

 Knowing that my “Circle of Friends” would be the centerpiece and focal point of the table, I also used items from my own Thanksgiving decorations.
 Place cards included a fun photo of each guest from a past Gr8 dinner.

 Before completing the invitation we decided on the menu.

 Debbie brought “Tomato Scallion Shortcakes with Whipped Goat Cheese,” a delicious and savory comparison to Strawberry Shortcake.

 Then we were all delighted with Anna’s “Creamy Butternut Squash Soup…with no cream.”

 As Joel is the master Turkey chef, he and I prepared the dinner together.
 Just have to mention Anna’s Turkey on the Grill as another way to cook a turkey.